UllaRisager/Learn-with-Locals/_posts/2017-06-14-learning-from-strikingly-at-startup-weekend.md

 It was towards the end of the night of the closing party and we were sipping cocktails on the rooftop of the highest building in Canggu, tired from a long weekend of pitches, impressions and new faces.

-I asked: *“Hey Susan, is it possible to get access to the CSS and also add your own HTML into a Strikingly template?”*She started laughing (in a good way), then looked at me - smiled and said: *"That's because you're a developer, our product is not meant for people who can code."*
+I asked: *“Hey Susan, is it possible to get access to the CSS and also add your own HTML into a Strikingly template?”&nbsp;*She started laughing (in a good way), then looked at me - smiled and said: *"That's because you're a developer, our product is not meant for people who can code."*

 I remember thinking; Ehm...ok, well I just wanted to move a small Sign Up box slightly to the left when I was playing around with it earlier.
 I was just curious to see if I could tweak my theme, just like in Wordpress, being quite the perfectionist when it comes to how things look.